 When applicable, a copayment is collected from the patient at the time of service.
 Copayment amounts for office visits and prescriptions are listed on the member's ID card.
-Because copayments are subject to change, please verify the amounts via the Availity Provider Portal or by calling the number listed on the back of the member's ID card.
+Because copayments are subject to change, please verify the amounts via Availity Essentials or by calling the number listed on the back of the member's ID card.